- Standards Committee

 - close the matter and issue advice to you; or,

-- decide that there is an arguable case against you and that the case should be referred to Stage 2, the RVNPIC.
-The RVNPIC's role is to decide whether a case should proceed to Stage 3, a Registered Veterinary Nurse Disciplinary Committee (RVNDC) hearing.
+- decide that it has sufficient information to conclude the matter and that the case should be referred to a Stage 2 RVNPIC.
+That RVNPIC's role is to decide whether a case should proceed to Stage 3, a Registered Veterinary Nurse Disciplinary Committee (RVNDC) hearing.

-Upon the authorisation of the RVNPIC Chairman and/or the Head of Professional Conduct, concerns and/or convictions/cautions that are identified by the Case Examiner Group as being of a potentially serious nature may be referred directly to the RVNPIC for investigations to be carried out.
+Upon the authorisation of the RVNPIC Chairman and/or the Head of Professional Conduct, concerns and/or convictions/cautions that are identified as being of a potentially serious nature may be referred directly to the Stage 2 RVNPIC for investigations to be carried out.

-We will write to both you and the person who raised the concern about the Case Examiner Group's decision, and the reasons behind it.
+We will write to both you and the person who raised the concern about the Stage 1 PIC's decision, and the reasons behind it.

-The RVNPIC will receive all the information and documents previously made available to the Case Examiner Group.
+The Stage 2 RVNPIC will receive all the information and documents previously made available to the Stage 1 RVNPIC.

-When the RVNPIC considers matters, it may require more information before making a decision (see above for the sort of information that it may ask for).
+When the Stage 2 RVNPIC considers matters, it may require more information before making a decision (see above for the sort of information that it may ask for).

 - close the case with no further action;